Algeria–Mali relations

 Algeria–Mali relations refers to bilateral relations between Algeria and Mali.
 Algeria maintains an embassy in Bamako and a consulate in Gao, while Mali has an embassy in Algiers.

+History

 The relationship between Algeria and Mali, both former French colonies, has become a major obstacle for these neighboring states, as they share a long border that includes the Sahel desert.
 As predominantly Sunni Muslim countries, recent instability in Mali - notably in the Azawad region, home to the Tuareg people - has resulted in a significant al-Qaeda presence in the Islamic Maghreb, posing a challenge for Algeria.
 In response, Algeria has fortified its border and deployed more troops to secure the border with Mali.
 The growing threat of militants from Mali has led Algeria and the United States to discuss how to counter their extremist actions.